 Some computers are installed with specialist applications and technology, aligned with particular courses.
 For example, there are Apple Macs fitted with musical keyboards, some with film editing packages, and PCs with statistical analysis packages.

-The Paul Hamlyn Library contains over 150 PCs and Apple Macs, printing facilities on every floor, power for you to charge your own devices in most seating areas, collaborative and social learning spaces with audio-visual capability so that you can work on presentations or share your work with others, charging lockers, and special Assistive-Technology laptops for loan if required.
+The Paul Hamlyn Library contains Windows PCs and Apple Macs, printing facilities on every floor, power for you to charge your own devices in most seating areas and, collaborative spaces with audio-visual capability.